 Internet Retailer Magazine does a great job with this.
 I did a full-page ad in their June issue which is the issue that came out right when Internet Retailer Conference and Exhibition (IRCE) happened.
 It was a great piece and was very unusual because it was kind of an expose of thought leaders doing innovative SEO, nonprofit founders and so forth.
 Some really innovative folks including President Jimmy Carter.
 I worked my way into each story because for example, the reason that President Carter started blogging—he was the first ex-president to blog—was because of me.

 I was donating or volunteering, helping the Carter Center with SEO, online marketing, and so forth.
 This was early days of blogging, 2003 or something like that.
 These trip reports that President Carter is doing, they need to be blog posts.
 He needs to be a blogger.
 That will get you a ton of visibility and data, and sure enough, it worked like a charm.
 So, putting those kinds of stories together in an article and then having a sponsored content, or advertorial kind of messaging at the top of the article.
-I’ll include a picture of this in the show notes so you can see what I did, but that is I think an example of native advertising in a traditional medium, in print.
+That is I think an example of native advertising in a traditional medium, in print.

 That’s a great one.